 - The locked doors at the Chamber offices have significantly decreased the amount of transient activity in our area.

 - Businesses have added enhancements to their property to detract transients from camping there overnight.
-The Best Western, for instance, put a succulent garden in an area frequented by transient campers which has succeeded in deterring transients from sleeping on their grounds.
+The Best Western, for instance, planted a succulent garden in an area frequented by transient campers which has succeeded in deterring transients from sleeping on their grounds.

 - The City of Oceanside installed lights and plays music in the tunnel detracting from its overnight coziness.